Algerian Space Agency: Satellites

 Alsat-2B is similar to Alsat-2A, but integrated in Algeria within the small satellite development center (UDPS) in Oran.

 Alsat-1N contains amateur radio payloads and was launched on the Indian ISRO PSLV-C35 mission at 0342 GMT on Monday, September 26, 2016.

 Alcomsat-1 : is the first Algerian communication satellite, it was successfully launched 10 December 2017, carried by Chinese launcher Long March 3B, from the Xichang Satellite Launch Center.
 Algeria controls its in-orbit operation, management, and applications from Algerian ground stations.
 The satellite provides broadcasting, emergency communications, remote education, and satellite broadband.

+Alsat-3A: is a next-generation Earth observation satellite designed for very high-resolution imaging, land planning, and disaster preparedness.
+Developed in partnership with China, it was successfully launched on a Long March 2C rocket from the Jiuquan Satellite Launch Center on January 15, 2026.